zowe/zowe-cli-ftp-plugin/README.md

 ## Creating a user profile

 After you install the plug-in, create an FTP profile.
-An FTP profile is recommended to issue commands to via FTP.
-FTP profiles contain your host, port, user name, and password for connect to z/OS using FTP.
+An FTP profile is recommended to issue commands via FTP.
+FTP profiles contain your host, port, user name, and password to connect to z/OS using FTP.
 You can create multiple profiles and switch between them as needed.

 **Follow these steps:**
 1. Install the z/OS FTP Plug-in for Zowe CLI